Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 Learn to Draw Bishounen Anime Characters

 "Bishounen" literally means “pretty boy,” and for me, they are challenging to draw.
-Unlike normal shonens, these characters are more flowery, complex and with different proportions.
+Unlike normal shonens, these characters are more flowery, complex and have different proportions.

 I’m not too fond of bishounen characters, and my first exposure to them was by watching Magic Knight Rayearth.
 And by the way, did I mention that CLAMP has the best bishounen design there is?
 At least, in my honest opinion.
 Nevertheless, I prefer the usual shonens over them, as they are easier to draw (and relate to).